What you need to know this summer

 Red Flag warning

-• Due to the short-term nature of Red Flag warnings, this page will not include those update.
+- Due to the short-term nature of Red Flag warnings, this page will not include those updates.

 The following activities are prohibited under Stage 1 Fire Restrictions: